afrin178/Academic-Courses/README.md

 # Academic-Courses
-Comprehensive portfolio for graduate-level scientific involvement
+A Comprehensive portfolio of my scientific involvement